file-icons/atom/CONTRIBUTING.md

 	apm install file-icons

+You're also encouraged to run package specs, particularly if you've changed existing icons.

 **NOTE:**
 Changes to the config require a compilation step.
 The package does this automatically, but the results won't be visible until the window's been reloaded.
 Remember to include